 There’s a scene in the 2006 lucha libre (Mexican professional wrestling) comedy film Nacho Libre in which Nacho’s ectomorphic tag team partner Esqueleto (“the skeleton”) orders two grilled, buttered and chile-dusted elotes (corn-on-the-cob) from a street vendor.
 Esqueleto graciously attempts to hand one to Nacho who rebuffs the offer, knocks the elotes to the ground and bellows “get that corn out of my face!”
 That antagonistic act so enraged Esqueleto that he leaped on Nacho’s back and attempted to throw his corpulent partner to the ground.
 The sight of the two golden elotes tinged with red chile on the ground was funny at the time, however, after consuming the elotes at El Cotorro, we would consider knocking elotes to the ground an act of sacrilege and sheer madness.
 It’s no wonder Esqueleto was so upset.

-Sure we’ve had elotes elsewhere…plenty of elotes and a plethora of elsewheres, in fact, but only at El Cotorro have elotes made us swoon in appreciation.
+Sure we’ve had elotes elsewhere…plenty of elotes at a plethora of elsewheres, in fact, but only at El Cotorro have elotes made us swoon in appreciation.
 El Cotorro, which translates to “the parrot” in English is not what you might expect from a Mexican restaurant of that name.
 It’s not a restaurant named for the stereotypical squawking “Polly wants a cracker” parrot mascot some kitschy restaurant might employ.
 To understand the moniker El Cotorro, it helps to understand that the restaurant is actually named for Mexico’s lottery.

 Similar to Powerball and Mega Millions in the United States, the Mexican lottery (loteria) is a game of chance, but instead of plain numbers adorning ping pong balls, a number is assigned to 54 images on a deck of cards.
 The game begins with the caller randomly selecting a card from the deck and announcing it to the players.
 Players with a matching pictogram on their board mark it off just as they would a Bingo card.
 The first player to complete a previously specified pattern or who fills their board shouts ¡Lotería!” and is declared the winner.

 Often, instead of calling out a number, the caller will use a riddle.
 For the card sporting the number 24, for example, the caller would recite “Cotorro cotorro saca la pata, y empiézame a platicar” which translates from Spanish to “Parrot, parrot, stick our your claw and begin to chat with me.”
 A large depiction of a parrot on the number 24 loteria deck sits on the roof just above the entrance to the Taqueria Y Heladeria El Cotorro on Carlisle.
-It’s indeed indicative that you’ve won the lottery in the form of some of the very best tacos, ice cream and elote north of the border.
+It’s indeed indicative that you’ve won the lottery in the form of some of the very best tacos, gelato and elote north of the border.

 During the contentious 2016 Presidential run ending with Donald Trump’s election, Latinos for Trump leader Marco Guttierez warned “that without tighter immigration policies…you’re going to have taco trucks on every corner.”
 While taco trucks may not yet be parked on every corner across the fruited plain, there are now two corners in the Nob Hill district in which taqueria storefronts welcome teeming masses.
-The first, Zacatecas Tacos & Tequila opened its doors in January, 2012.
+The first, Zacatecas Tacos & Tequila opened its doors in January, 2012 (and closed in 2019).
 Some four-and-a-half years later (in July, 2016), restaurant impresario Daniel Boardman launched El Cotorro which is patterned after taquerias and heladerias in Southern Mexico.
 El Cotorro is located about a block south of Central on Carlisle at the former site of Rodeo Furniture which moved next door.

 As with Boardman’s two other Duke City eateries, Tia Betty Blue’s and Tia B’s La Waffleria, expect El Cotorro to garner significant acclaim.
 We first learned of it from Kristin Saterlee’s glowing review on Unfussy Epicure, her wonderful blog.
 Kristen effusively predicted El Cotorro is “quickly going to become a favorite Albuquerque stop for dinner, snacks, and dessert.”
 Her prognostication gained even more traction when El Cotorro expanded its hours of operation.
 Initially open only during dinner hours (5-9), on January 9th, 2017, El Cotorro is now open Monday through Saturday: 11:30AM to 8PM and Sunday, 5PM to 8PM.